 The acceptance process shall demonstrate the compliance of the VTS system, before an operation, to the agreed requirements.

-This section provides a general framework to manage an acceptance process and suggests possible acceptance steps.

-This chapter focuses on the possible steps and documentation in the Acceptance Process.
+This section provides a general framework to manage an acceptance process and suggests possible acceptance steps, focusing on the possible steps and documentation in the Acceptance Process.
 In the following chapters, these steps are subsequently worked out in more detail.

 Acceptance Process Framework

-A VTS System is a complex system that includes many different technologies at multiple sites to support the operational process.
-These technologies include in, e.g. communications system, monitoring system, sensors and environmental monitoring systems.
+A VTS System is a complex system that includes many different technologies at single or multiple sites to support the VTS operation.
+These technologies include in, e.g. communications systems, monitoring systems, sensors and environmental monitoring systems and are described as “System” of the VTS System in Figure 1.

-A typical acceptance process demonstrates compliance, starting from the lowest-level building blocks to functional subsystems and, finally, the complete VTS System.
-This process may include multiple subsystems at multiple sites (e.g. the VTS centre and multiple sites for sensors and communications).
+A typical acceptance process demonstrates compliance, starting from the lowest-level building blocks “System” to functional sub-“System” and, finally, the complete VTS System.
+This process may include multiple systems at multiple sites (e.g. the VTS centre and multiple sites for sensors and communications).

-The acceptance process is the same at all levels:
+The acceptance process of VTS System and VTS Equipment consists of the following components:

-There is a set of applicable requirements;
+a set of agreed requirements;

-There is a (physical) implementation of the requirements (sub-) systems;
+a (physical) implementation of the requirements; and

-There is a set of test procedures with acceptance criteria.
+a group of acceptance tests to evaluate the fulfilment of the requirements.

-Once the lower levels are satisfactory tested, testing at the next higher level can commence, as Figure 1 illustrates.
+Once the lower-level systems are satisfactorily tested, the acceptance testing at the next higher level can commence, as Figure 1 illustrates.

 Setting up a proper Acceptance Plan allows detecting mismatches/requirements not being met at an early stage.
 It prevents expensive rework in a later stage that could have been detected earlier.